ritik5446883/Digital_clock_24hrs/README.md

 # Digital_clock_24hrs
-This is my project on 24 hours format digital clock.
+This is my project on 24 hours format digital alarm clock.